 I made a little slide show of some of the interesting buildings I saw on today’s variant of my commute – this time heading a little into the Bywater area before turning toward the French Quarter:

-By Friday, I was feeling like I had my routine down, and I was excited that we vendors could leave at 5:00, significantly earlier than the first two nights.
-This meant a little extra freedom to do what I wished with my evening instead of just collapsing in exhaustion from a long day on my feet, and perhaps also from biking into gale force winds.
+By Friday, I was feeling like I had my routine down, and I was excited that we vendors were free to leave at 5:00, significantly earlier than the first two nights.
+This meant a little extra freedom to do what I wished with my evening, instead of just collapsing in exhaustion from a long day on my feet, and perhaps also from biking into gale force winds.
 My neighbor in the exhibit hall had asked if I’d like to go out and get a bite or a drink that evening.
 I told her I was planning to pay a quick visit to a bike shop, and then catch a jazz show.
 She wasn’t interested in seeing a show, but she had never explored New Orleans’ French Quarter and wanted to check it out.
 I couldn’t believe she had never visited the French Quarter on her past trips to New Orleans!
 We agreed to meet up after my bike shop visit and after she had tended to some business.

 I started heading towards my hotel in Marigny (MARE-in-EE; just east of the French Quarter), thinking I’d have time to drop off my big tote bag and lighten my load for the evening.
 The route Google maps set me on seemed like a great one, until a few blocks into it, the street was closed off for police activity.
 That was a frustrating disappointment, as I had been on a street that cut across diagonally towards my destination, and there weren’t any similar alternatives.
 But I managed to get almost back to my hotel when Minda contacted me to make our plans.
-I told her I’d be there in 5 minutes, but that was overly optimistic.

 Saturday morning, I had my act together such that I was able to leave early enough to stop for breakfast at one of the interesting coffee shops I pass in the neighborhood where I was staying.
 For my first “coffeeneuring” of the trip, I went to Flora Gallery and Coffee Shop.
 My first delight was the ginormous pile of bicycles locked up at the rather large bike rack out front.
 My second delight was the dozens (or perhaps hundreds?) of masks on display and covering all of the wall space that wasn’t already covered with paintings or architectural oddities.
 My third delight was the friendly guy at the counter and what appeared to be a parade of locals getting their morning fix.